 Professor Graham Jackson

-Graham Jackson is Professor of Industry and Enterprise at Glyndwr University and became a Fellow of the University for services to industry, he is also full time Chairman of KK Fine Foods Plc (1998-2015) a leading frozen food manufacturer established in Deeside North Wales which employs 280 people.
+Graham Jackson is Professor of Industry and Enterprise at Wrexham Glyndŵr University, and became a Fellow of the University for services to industry.
+He is also full-time Chairman of KK Fine Foods Plc (1998-2015), a leading frozen food manufacturer established in Deeside North Wales which employs 280 people.

-In addition to these commercial and academic appointments he is currently on the Committees of the North Wales Economic Ambitions Board, CBI North Wales Committee, Deeside Enterprise Zone Board, North Wales Business Council, Regional Skills and Employment Steering Group and Glyndwr University Industrial Advisory Board.
+In addition to these commercial and academic appointments, he is currently on the committees of the North Wales Economic Ambitions Board, CBI North Wales Committee, Deeside Enterprise Zone Board, North Wales Business Council, Regional Skills and Employment Steering Group and Wrexham Glyndŵr University Industrial Advisory Board.
 He is a lecturer who combines practical interpretation with academic prowess to make his students street wise, accomplished and fully equipped for a successful career in business.

 Do you have any hobbies or interests?
 Football, shooting, writing, lecturing, gardening and oenology.

 Do you have any pets?
 As I am passionate about the countryside, I have 2 Labradors trained to retrieve and have fun with.
 Sometime in the future it would be great to have horses, as horse racing is also a hobby.

 What is your favourite book?
 Odyssey - From Pepsi to Apple by John Sculley 1987, which would make a great film about the adventure of business and the interaction of different ideologies.
 It is still available through Amazon – a real bible for entrepreneurs, business scholars and it is an easy read.